southbridgeio/zabbix-review-export-import/README.md

 ### Notes
 Use two repositories for XML+JSON (raw-format) and readable YAML format:
-- `XML` + `JSON` will be useful if you want restore some object after remove or alarge number of changes.
+- `XML` + `JSON` will be useful if you want restore some object after remove or a large number of changes.
 - `YAML` format is more suitable for people to read and review changes.
 The script removes all empty values.

 Create empty merge request `develop=>master` after merge and receive notifications at changes (schedule or manual jobs run) on your email.